 Contact with Disabled Supporters

 Walsall Football Club has an open dialogue with its disabled supporters and encourages them to contact the club and when required to discuss facilities and improvement or any grievances they may have.
+Representatives from the DSA are invited to Working Party Meetins.
 The Club guarantees that any complaints will be dealt with quickly and the complainant informed of the outcome.

 The Club has a training programme to ensure that all Departmental Managers and appropriate "front line" staff, including Stewards are trained in the provisions of the Act.
 Ongoing training will be included in staff and steward induction programmes.

 The Club has advised all staff that any incident of discrimination under the provisions of the Act is a serious matter and will be dealt with under the Club's disciplinary procedures.

 Ticketing Policy for Disabled Supporters

 The Club will provide general information to its disabled supporters about ticket availability and pricing.
 Information will be produced in accessible formats and will be published on the Club website.
 The Club's Disabled Liaison Officer will ensure the implementation of the Club ticketing policy.

 The Club will adopt a system of concessionary ticket prices tailored to its disabled supporters, both home and away.
 The scheme will apply to those supporters where a reasonable adjustment has been made to facilitate viewing or where a personal support need has been identified.
 Concessions are not based on impairment type but recognise that some disabled supporters have a restricted choice of viewing area in the stadium and/or could not attend a match without personal support or the provision of a auxiliary aid.
 Concessions will apply to:

 -Wheelchair viewing areas.